isaquebrb/kafka-sample/README.md

 # Kafka Sample

-This project consumes messages from a kafka topic (azure event hub), containing information (customer and account) of the beneficiary registered in the multi-benefit flow.
+This project exemplifies an integration between Spring and Kafka, through a consumer and a producer of messages.

 ### Stack
 - Java 21